 - To create a campus culture that supports writing.
 WAC programs often seek to promote a cultural shift on campus in how writing is perceived and valued, and thus may sponsor speaker series, faculty writing retreats, and platforms that highlight student writing such as writing awards, student conferences, or venues for publishing student work.

 - To create a community of faculty around teaching and student writing.
 WAC seeks to break down the silos that can divide disciplines by creating common ground through its focus on teaching and learning, often accomplished through cross-disciplinary faculty development programming.
 (2)

-The full statement can be read at: http://wac.colostate.edu/principles/
+The full statement can be read here: wac.colostate.edu/principles.

-We join the international community of Writing Across the Curriculum programs, scholars, and professionals in congratulating Michelle Cox and her colleagues for lending focus and institutional credibility to vital campus conversations about the principles and practices of programs that support cross-disciplinary work with student writers and faculty writing
+We join the international community of Writing Across the Curriculum programs and scholars in congratulating the authors of this important statement for lending focus and institutional credibility to vital campus conversations about writing.

 - WAC Clearinghouse

 - OWL Purdue: “Writing Across the Curriculum Programs” (and Resources for Instructors)

 - “Why You Should Look for a College with a WAC Program”

 - Appalachian State Writing Across the Curriculum “Glossary”

 - Marquette University “Departmental Reference Guides”